kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 7: November 29, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Worked on the startup lading page and put that online using Github Pages in a different way that I've known

+**Thoughts**: Go Web Dev!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/startup-ztm-project/commit/f48eab40551813f6db56f25a3fe520863f8f4e59)

+---

 ### Day 6: November 28, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.Continued on the Bootstrap 4 section.